A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Haydys--Witten equations and their specializations

-\subsection{The Extended Bogomolny Equations}
+\subsection{The extended Bogomolny equations}

 The extended Bogomolny equations (EBE) are a set of partial differential equations on a three-manifold $X^3$.
-As the name suggests, they are an extension of Bogomolny's magnetic monopole equations on three-manifolds \cite{Bogomolny1976, Jaffe1980, Atiyah1988a}.
-The latter are a dimensional reduction of the self-dual Yang-Mills equations from four dimensions to three dimensions.
-From a purely three-dimensional point of view, the EBE can be viewed as complexification of the Bogomolny equations \cite{Nagy2019}.
+As the name suggests, they are an extension of Bogomolny's magnetic monopole equations on three-manifolds~\cite{Atiyah1988a, Bogomolny1976, Jaffe1980}.
+The latter are a dimensional reduction of the self-dual Yang--Mills equations from four dimensions to three dimensions.
+From a purely three-dimensional point of view, the EBE can be viewed as complexification of the Bogomolny equations~\cite{Nagy2020}.

-In the context of Haydys-Witten theory, the EBE -- in fact a one-parameter family called twisted extended Bogomolny equations (TEBE) -- appear as dimensional reduction of the Haydys-Witten (or Kapustin-Witten) equations to three dimensions.
-They play an important role in the definition of the Nahm pole boundary conditions in the presence of knots, because the 't Hooft operator, upon reduction to three dimensions, reduces to the insertion of a monopole-like solution of the EBE.
+In the context of Haydys--Witten theory, the EBE appear as a one-parameter family, called twisted extended Bogomolny equations (TEBE), obtained by dimensional reduction of the Haydys--Witten (or Kapustin--Witten) equations to three dimensions.
+They play an important role in the definition of the Nahm pole boundary conditions in the presence of knots, because the 't Hooft operator, upon reduction to three dimensions, reduces to the insertion of a~monopole-like solution of the EBE.

-Let $(X^3,g)$ be a Riemannian three-manifold and $E\to X^3$ a $G$-principal bundle.
-Consider a connection $A$, a one-form $\phi \in \Omega^1(X^3, \ad E)$, and two functions $c_1, c_2 \in \Omega^0(X^3, \ad E)$.
-The extended Bogomolny equations are the following set of differential equations for the tuple $(A,\phi,c_1, c_2)$: \begin{definition}[Extended Bogomolny Equations]
+Let \smash{$\bigl(X^3,g\bigr)$} be a Riemannian three-manifold and $E\to X^3$ a $G$-principal bundle.
+Consider a connection $A$, a one-form \smash{$\phi \in \Omega^1\bigl(X^3, \ad E\bigr)$}, and two functions \smash{$c_1, c_2 \in \Omega^0\bigl(X^3, \ad E\bigr)$}.
+The extended Bogomolny equations are the following set of differential equations for the tuple~$(A,\phi,c_1, c_2)$: \begin{Definition}[extended Bogomolny equations]

-\end{definition} We write $\EBE(A,\phi,c_1,c_2)$ for the associated differential operator.
+\end{Definition} We write $\EBE(A,\phi,c_1,c_2)$ for the associated differential operator.